Have you ever heard the adage ‘the right tool for the job’? You might be surprised to learn this applies to preparing the perfect cup of tea.

 Tea leaves are the star of the show and demand a large dressing room.
 Leaves need plenty of room to unfurl in the boiling water so they can release their full colour, flavour and aroma.
 So the most important thing about a diffuser is that is should be as wide as possible to give the tea leaves plenty of room to release their flavour.
 Small teaballs might be easier to use, but the leaves may not be fully brewed.

 For solo drinkers, there are infusers available that fit over a cup.

 Now that you have finished making the tea, it’s time to introduce it to the audience.
-A ceramic or porcelain cup is ideal for the perfect up of tea.
+A ceramic or porcelain cup is ideal for the perfect cup of tea or coffee.
 The cup should have a wide rim so you can take in the aroma of the tea before you sip it.
-And while it might be tempting to pour the tea into a larger mug, a smaller cup with a smaller portion of tea will keep the tea warmer for longer.
+And while it might be tempting to pour the tea into a larger mug, a smaller cup with a smaller portion of tea will keep the tea or coffee warmer for longer.

 As for the look of the teaware itself, there are many whimsical styles and patterns to choose from.
 In some tea traditions, just as much time is spent admiring the teaware as much as the tea itself.
 Sets that are light in colour or made of glass will help you enjoy the distinctive tones of your brew as well as the taste.

 So as you savour your first sip, it’s time to take a bow for a flawless performance that delivered a perfect cup of tea!